 I know what it’s like to get overwhelmed when it comes to options for finding the right running shoe because there are quite simply too many choices.
 Some of it is marketing and sales ploys but a quality shoe isn’t necessarily about the style and color.
 And a good pair will probably be pricey, as in most important investments.
 But picking the prettiest or most expensive may not be the right fit for YOU.

 There are several aspects involved to individualize the process of buying sneakers which include foot type, weight, biomechanics, running style (forefoot, midfoot, or heel striker), weekly mileage, road or trail running, and cushion preference among a few.
-Each category can take up it’s own blog (and I may go further into each at another time) but for the simplest and quickest way to pick a shoe, especially for a novice, go by your foot type.
+Each category can take up its own blog but for the simplest and quickest way to pick a shoe, especially for a novice, go by your foot type.

-- Pour thin layer of water into a shallow pan
+- Pour a thin layer of water into a shallow pan

 - Wet the bottom of your foot

-- Step onto paper bag and put weight onto that foot
+- Step onto the paper bag and put weight onto that foot

 - Step off and look at the shape of your foot